kubernetes/enhancements/keps/sig-node/4112-passdown-resources-to-cri/README.md

 Consider including folks who also work outside the SIG or subproject.
 -->

-The proposal only adds new informational data to the CRI API between kubelet and the container runtime with no user-visible changes which mitigates possible risks considerably.
+The proposal adds new informational data to the CRI API between kubelet and the container runtime but there are no user-visible changes.
+This mitigates possible risks considerably.

 Data duplication/inconsistency with native resources could be considered a risk as those are passed down to CRI both as "raw" requests and limits and as